jeffreywongo/Sifter/README.md

 saves the information of the message to a local database, and updates the list of messages in the GmailActivity.

 # Current issues
 The service sometimes randomly gets terminated and doesn't restart like it's supposed to.
-If there is a notification and the app is opened without clicking the notification, it doesn't go away.
-As in, the notification will remain unless it is interacted with.
+Other times it takes too long to  restart.

 # Final thoughts
 Although it has its shortcomings, I am proud to say that this is my first real personal project.
 Having to learn android